Seeed-Projects/jetson-examples/README.md

 More Examples can be found [examples.md](./docs/examples.md)

-## Development
+## Calling Contributors Join Us!

+### How to work with us?

 Want to add your own example?
 Check out the [development guide](./docs/develop.md).

 We welcome contributions to improve jetson-examples!
 If you have an example you'd like to share, please submit a pull request.
 Thank you to all of our contributors! 🙏

+This open call is part of our [Contributor Project](https://github.com/orgs/Seeed-Studio/projects/6/views/1?pane=issue&itemId=30957479).
+If this is your first time joining us, click and read to learn how the project works.

+- Assignments: We offer a variety of assignments to enhance wiki content, each with a detailed description.
+- Submission: Contributors can submit their content via a Pull Request after completing the assignments.
+- Review: Maintainers will merge the submission and record the contributions.

+**Contributors receive a $250 cash bonus as a token of appreciation.**

+For any questions or further information, feel free to reach out via the GitHub issues page or contact edgeai@seeed.cc

 ## TODO List